 The fuss is currently over John D’Agata and Jim Fingal’s clashes over factual accuracy, but frankly I’m tired of hearing about it.
 Maybe it’s because it sounds so reminiscent of David Shields’ Reality Hunger (2010).
 Or, better yet, maybe it’s because it sounds so reminiscent of David Sedaris’ Naked (1997).

 Nick Moran works on special projects for The Millions.
-Currently he lives in Baltimore, where he works for the Johns Hopkins School of Public Health.
+He lives in Baltimore and he frequents dive bars.
 His interests can be followed on his Tumblr, Nick Recommends and Twitter, @nemoran3.

 More From Curiosities

 - Our New Mantra September 30, 2016

 - Get Off Get Paid September 29, 2016

 - Fancy Yourself a Bowdlerizer September 29, 2016

 - Fates and Furies on Twitter September 30, 2016